bashexplode/boko/README.md

 | -s, --sipdisabled   | Use if SIP is disabled on the system to search typically read-only paths|
 | -v, --verbose       | Output all results in verbose mode while script runs, without this only Definite certainty vulnerabilities are displayed to the console |

-It is recommended only to use active mode with the -p flag and selecting a specific program.
-Also, it's a good idea to use -v with -oS or -oA, unless you are only looking for definite certainty vulnerabilities.
+It is recommended **only** to use active mode (`-A`) with the `-p` flag and selecting a specific program.
+Also, it's a good idea to use `-v` with `-oS` or `-oA`, unless you are only looking for definite certainty vulnerabilities.

-It is highly discouraged to run this tool with the -i and (-A or -b) flags together.
-This will open every executable on your system for 3 seconds at a time.
+It is highly discouraged to run this tool with the `-i` and (`-A` or -`b`) flags together.
+This combination will open every executable on your system for 3 seconds at a time.
 I do not take any responsibility for your system crashing or slowing down because you ran that.
 Additionally, if you have dormant malware on your system, this will execute it.
+I also recommend not scanning the whole `/Applications` directory if you have Xcode installed because it takes a very long time.

 #### Requirements: